BrunoZell/CollectiveIntelligence/litepaper.md

 ## Positioning Ask Network

 briefly illustrate history of banking, listing problems with their causes, and the solutions that humans implemented over the time with some of them still in use today.
+Please mention in this order, allowing each solution one paragraph with a sentence or two:

+- Debt and dependence on trust
+- Bartering and double concidents of wants
+- Commodity money, mentioning barting as just a transitionary phenomenon only rarely used
+- First bank notes
+- Central banks
+- first ERMA computer
-Please mention: Bartering, debt, commodity money, bank notes, central banks, first ERMA computer, clearinghouse systems (automatic payments and ATM transactions), SWIFT.
+- clearinghouse systems (automatic payments and ATM transactions)
+- SWIFT

 Also touch on how increased volume of pairwise transactions only worsens global wealth inequality, referencing _John Angle_ and the _Angle Process_.